 Common sense approaches may help to control intermittent exotropia.
-For example, getting the recommended amount of sleep for age is important-many children don't!
+For example, getting the recommended amount of sleep for age is important many children don't!
 Staying as healthy as possible may also help.
 Feeling sick or having a fever may cause the intermittent exotropia to temporarily occur more frequently.
-See your ophthalmologist as often as recommended, to keep the vision up to date if glasses are needed.
+See your ophthalmologist as often as recommended, in order to keep the visual system fine-tuned with the appropriate glasses.
 Otherwise, the progression of intermittent exotropia is not something that we can predictably control.